-Optionally set ticket quantities, perhaps based on your event/venue capacity.
+Optionally set a ticket Quantity, perhaps based on your event/venue capacity.
 You can also specify a maximum total tickets for your event, which can be used in conjunction with ticket-level quantities to ensure you don't oversell one particular ticket type or don't oversell your event!

 Importantly, you have the option to create multiple ticket "types" for an event - perhaps with different prices to reflect your different event sign-up options.

-To create pay tickets, simply enter the price in the 'Price' field.
-Prices are always in your local currency.
-Provided you have set up your Stripe integration correctly (see the related support article below), and where "pay on arrival" is not checked, those signing up from your event page will be able to pay directly for their tickets online.
+To create pay tickets, simply enter the price in the Price field.
+Prices are always in your local ChurchSuite account currency.
+Provided you have set up your Stripe integration correctly (see the related support article below), and where pay on arrival is not checked, those signing up from your event page will be able to pay directly for their tickets online.

 Accepting online ticket payments through Stripe

 Ticket sales through Stripe are subject to their standard charity rate transaction fees, currently 2.2% + 20p for UK churches with charity pricing, comprising 1.2% + 20p to Stripe and 1% to ChurchSuite - Stripe deduct transaction fee at source and the net ticket proceeds are deposited in your church's bank account.
 It's not currently possible to create a pay ticket payable in instalments.

 To create free tickets simply leave the price field empty or set the ticket price to "0.00".

 Only active tickets will be visible on the public-facing event sign-up page.
 However, you might create "inactive" tickets, perhaps for internal sign-ups that can only be manually added by a user in the Calendar module.